 - Nursing internships at community health center clinics — Exploring the challenges and rewards of public health and providing care to underserved populations.

 Sponsored by the IBC Foundation, student nurse interns assigned to a community health center clinic gain practical clinical experience at area nonprofit, privately funded community health clinics.
 These clinics provide free or low-cost care to medically underserved communities throughout southeastern Pennsylvania and have received support through IBC Foundation Blue Safety Net initiative.
 Student nurse interns must assist under the direct supervision of nurses, certified registered nurse practitioners (CRNPs), nurse practitioners, or physicians on site at the clinic.

-If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes pre-employment drug screening and criminal background check.
+If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes a criminal background check.
 Offers may be withdrawn for any candidate who fails to successfully complete both aspects of the screening process.

 In order to be eligible to participate in the Nursing Internship Program, applicants must be in good academic standing during this period and currently enrolled in one of the accredited undergraduate nursing program located in southeastern Pennsylvania supported by the IBC Foundation Nurses for Tomorrow initiative.
-The student must be available to attend orientation and work the entire ten-week timeframe (May 30, 2014-August 8, 2014) and cannot be enrolled in any summer day classes or have a week(s) vacation scheduled during this timeframe.
+The student must be available to attend orientation and work the entire ten-week timeframe (May 29, 2015 – August 7, 2015) and cannot be enrolled in any summer day classes or have a week(s) vacation scheduled during this timeframe.